Waboodoo/HTTP-Shortcuts/docs/execution-flow.md

 For more details see the documentation on [Scripting](scripting.md).

-## 7. Resolve Variables
+## 7. Resolve Global Variables

-If you use any variables in your shortcut, they will be resolved in this step.
-E.g., if you used a variable of type *"Color Input*" you will be asked to pick a color, or if you have a variable of type *"Text Input"* you will be presented with a dialog window that asks you to enter a text value.
+If you use any global variables in your shortcut, they will be resolved in this step.
+E.g., if you used a global variable of type *"Color Input*" you will be asked to pick a color, or if you have a global variable of type *"Text Input"* you will be presented with a dialog window that asks you to enter a text value.

 If you select *"Cancel"* on any of the variable resolution dialogs then the remaining steps will not be executed.

-Note that it is possible for some variables to already be resolved before this step, e.g. if you ask for their value via Scripting in step 5 or 6 or if you explicitly passed a value for a variable when triggering the shortcut (which is possible when starting a shortcut via Intent, deep-link or Scripting).
+Note that it is possible for some variables to already be resolved before this step, e.g. if you ask for their value via Scripting in step 5 or 6 or if you explicitly passed a value for a variable when triggering the shortcut (which is possible when starting a shortcut via Tasker, Intent, deep-link or Scripting).

 For more information see the [Variables](variables.md) documentation.